-The present note deals with the problem of the oscillation of ships with no advance speed.
-In this case, what there is no wave means that there is no wave-damping, so that it may be not preferable in this respect but do in the sense that the exciting force of the on-coming wave vanishes if the radiating wave by the motion in the direction of that force vanishes.
-The last relation is a corollary of Haskind-Hanaoka's theorem of the direction is easily understood from the asymptotic character of Neumann function described in the Appendix.
+The present note deals with the problem of the oscillation of ships with no advance speed.5) In this case, what there is no wave means that there is no wave-damping, so that it may be not preferable in this respect but do in the sense that the exciting force of the on-coming wave vanishes if the radiating wave by the motion in the direction of that force vanishes.
+The last relation is a corollary of Haskind-Hanaoka's theorem6)7(8), which is easily understood from the asymptotic character of Neumann function described in the Appendix.

-Wave-Free Potential10)11
+2. Wave-Free Potential 10) 11)